-- 1. Faults at Obstacles: - A. Disobediences:
+- 1. Faults at Obstacles: - A. Disobediences: - First refusal, run-out or circle20 penalties - Second refusal, run-out or circle at the same obstacle40 penalties - Third refusal, run-out or circle at the same obstacleElimination

-- Second refusal, run-out or circle at the same obstacle40 penalties - Third refusal, run-out or circle at the same obstacleElimination - Third penalized disobedience on the entire course at Preliminary Elimination - Fourth penalized disobedience on the entire course at Beginner Novice, Novice or Training ...Elimination
+- Third penalized disobedience on the entire course at Preliminary Elimination - Fourth penalized disobedience on the entire course at Beginner Novice, Novice or Training ...
+Elimination

-- B. Falls:
+B. Falls

-- Second fall of competitor (Beginner Novice and Novice)Elimination - First fall of competitor (Training and Preliminary)Elimination First fall of horseMandatory Retirement - C. Willful Delay: (Beginner Novice, Novice and Training) - Between last fence and the finish line ...20 penalties - Time and Speed Faults: Time is counted in whole seconds, parts of a second counting as the next whole second (e.g. 30.25 seconds is recorded as 31 seconds.) - A. Time Faults (Beginner Novice, Novice, Training, and Preliminary levels): - Exceeding optimum time0.4 penalty point/second - Exceeding the Time LimitElimination - B. Speed Faults (Beginner Novice, Novice and Training Levels): - For each second under the

-Speed Fault Time0.4 penalty points/second
+- First fall of competitor (Training and Preliminary)Elimination - C. Willful Delay: (Beginner Novice, Novice and Training) - Between last fence and the finish line ..20 penalties - Time and Speed Faults: Time is counted in whole seconds, parts of a second counting as the next whole second (e.g. 30.25 seconds is recorded as 31 seconds.) - A. Time Faults (Beginner Novice, Novice, Training, and Preliminary levels): - Exceeding optimum time0.4 penalty point/second - Exceeding the Time LimitElimination - B. Speed Faults (Beginner Novice, Novice and Training Levels): - For each second under the Speed Fault Time0.4 penalty points/second